skip to main |

 Most xfrog plants that you come across will use a multi/sub-object material which has the same leaf or bark textures applied to various channels.
 In order to keep things simple, I corrected one material and instanced it throughout the map channels.
 This is fast and easy but it means that all of your leaves will look the same.
 What I want to do now is to de-instance those materials and add a little variety to each material.
 Generally speaking, I think this is kind of a pain in rear but it's probably worth it.

-as many times as you like.
+I've seen tutorials which suggest that you open your diffuse map in Photoshop, tweak the color, save as option b, c, etc. repeating as many times as you like.
 I guess that's all fine and well but it means that you have more maps saved to disk and you have more maps to load into memory.
 I'll suggest a method that relies on one instanced map (but may not give you all the control you'd get by tweaking in photoshop).

-this map type on all of our leaf textures so while the leaf materials are still instanced apply the RGB map to your diffuse texture (be sure to "keep old map as sub map").
+We're going to use an RGB tint map to affect the color of our leaves.
+We'll use this map type on all of our leaf textures so while the leaf materials are still instanced apply the RGB map to your diffuse texture (be sure to "keep old map as sub map").

 At this point, if we go though and make all of our leaf materials unique we can begin to add variation to the leaf color By tweaking the RGB tint map.

-materials unique we broke the instance that occurred between each of the maps.
+When we made all of our materials unique we broke the instance that occurred between each of the maps.
 Mental Ray will now load the diffuse, bump and opacity textures into memory six times each.
 Its not a big deal in this scene (15.72 meg vs. 2.62 meg) but if I'm working on something much more complicated where memory limitation can become a problem, I want to be sure that I'm being efficient with my maps.
 So I'll run the "Instance Duplicate Maps..." utility found in the material editor.

 NOW we can go and tweak the RGB tint map to add color variation.
 I'd recommend that you try something more subtle.
 For example: pull 20 points out of the red on one leaf, 20 points out of the green on another, 20 points out of the blue and then make some combinations where you take a few points out of mutiple colors.